my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - *Alternativt kan de …* → Alternatively, they can …
 - *Det er forståelig at …, men kanskje kan de …* → It is understandable that …, but maybe they can …

+- *tiltak* → measure, initiative

+  - *Regjeringen bør iverksette tiltak for å …* → The government should implement measures to …

+  - *Skolen kan ta i bruk ulike tiltak for å …* → The school can use various measures to …

+  - *Det er nødvendig med tiltak for å …* → It is necessary with measures to …

+- alle har en viktig rolle å spille i å løse dem → everyone has an important role to play in solving them

 ___

 #### 🔹 5.
 Konklusjon (Conclusion)